swayne275/go-retry/README.md

 - put unit tests in same package?
 - update Int63n to not panic?
 - figure out if we can delete stuff (eg Constant() and the TODOs around that sort of function)
-- potentially update the import to be like go-backoff
-- split up into better package isolation
-- setup github actions to run tests?
-- tune up repeat.go to be useful
-- add tests around stuff in repeat.go
+- validate tests in retry.go, see if anything should be added to that or repeat.go
-- perhaps have repeat and retry be separate packages so each can have a Do method?
+- add tests to rand.go
+- make rand its own package?

 ## Added features